 Disabled veterans are eligible for an increased exemption and need to file a letter from the Veteran's Administration showing the rate of disability.
 This is a one-time filing, unless the rate of disability changes.
 Disabled veterans should notify the Assessor once they have reached the age of 65.

 If you are presently receiving a Veteran's Exemption you may qualify for an additional exemption, provided by the CT State Statute CGS 12-81f.
 To apply for this exemption, you must meet certain income limits.
-The filing period is February 1 through October 1 of any given year for the exemption on that October 1 Grand List.
+Application for Additonal Veteran's Benefits The filing period is February 1 through October 1 of any given year for the exemption on that October 1 Grand List.
 Proof of all income for the preceding calendar year must be provided.
 If you file an income tax return a copy must be provided with a copy of all 1009s.
 If you receive Social Security benefits, a copy of your SSA 1099 must be provided.
 Veteran's disability income is not considered.
 If you are rated 100% disabled through the Veteran's Administration, Social Security benefits are also not considered.

 Active Duty Military: Any member of the armed forces who was in service in time of war and is still in the service and by reason of continuous service has not as yet received a discharge is eligible for the standard Veteran's Exemption.
 Satisfactory evidence should be presented to the Assessor prior to October.
 1.